jerome244/flowchart_generator/README.md

 Then, navigate to http://localhost:YOUR_PORT in your browser, where you can upload your C code, generate the flowchart, and enjoy the interactive features!

 🌍 More features are on the way!

 ---
+📖 How to Use/Read this Flowchart
+This flowchart is designed to visually represent the control flow and structure of your C program.
+Here's how to read it:

+1. Main Flow
+The main flow of the program runs from top to bottom.

+Each function or statement is shown as a box (e.g., a function call or variable assignment).

+The main flow proceeds in a straight line unless a control flow structure (like an if or loop) alters it.

+2. Control Statements
+Conditionals (if, else, switch):

+These are shown as blocks branching to the right of the main flow, indicating where decisions are made in the code.

+For example, an if statement will have two branches: one for the condition being true, and another for it being false.

+Loops (for, while, do-while):

+Loops are represented by boxes that loop back to previous parts of the flow, indicating repetition.

+For example, a for loop will show a box that cycles back to the loop’s condition check.

+3. Indentation and Nesting
+The flowchart uses indentation (tabs/spaces) to represent nesting levels, showing how deep the control flow is.

+The more deeply indented a block is, the more nested it is within other structures (like a loop or if statement).

+4. Colors
+The flowchart uses different colors to indicate nesting depth, helping visualize how deep you are in the program’s logic.

+Light colors: Shallow nesting.

+Darker colors: Deeper nesting.

+5. Input and Output
+Boxes with labels like input() or output() represent where the program takes inputs (e.g., user input) or produces outputs (e.g., printing to the console).

+By following the structure of the flowchart, you can easily trace how the program flows, see the control structures, and understand the overall logic of the code.

+---